-How to use Microsoft Office instead of Google Drive on a Chromebook
+How to use Microsoft Office on a Chromebook

 Microsoft Office Android apps on a Chromebook

-There's no setting up required either, though it is worth pointing out that on devices over 10-inches in size — which accounts for most Chromebooks — you will need a Microsoft 365 subscription to get full access.
-Basic editing is free to use though, and Microsoft has a good resource for checking out what classes as an "advanced feature."
+There's no setup required either, though it is worth pointing out that on devices over 10 inches in size — which accounts for most Chromebooks — you will need a Microsoft 365 subscription to get full access.
+Basic editing is free to use though, and Microsoft has a good resource (opens in new tab) for checking out what classes as an "advanced feature."

-All you need to do is download whichever of the apps you need.
-You'll find links for each below to help you out.

-Once downloaded you can simply log in with your Microsoft account and gain access to your cloud based files to use on your Chromebook, too.
-These aren't the only Microsoft apps available on a Chromebook, but they have been optimized and as such provide the best experience.
+Once downloaded you can simply log in with your Microsoft account and gain access to your cloud-based files to use on your Chromebook, too.
+These aren't the only Microsoft apps available on the best Chromebooks, but they have been optimized and as such provide the best experience.
 Things like OneDrive, for example, don't really have much to offer over just using a web browser.

 And despite being Android apps, the Office suite works just as well with a keyboard and mouse/trackpad as it would with touch.
 The experience has been very good for some time.